If you need support (safety first)

 The purpose of this site is simple:

-to provide clear, accessible, non-partisan information on conversion practices, their documented harms, and how they are being addressed globally – without campaigning, fundraising, or organisational affiliation.
+To provide clear, accessible, non-partisan information on conversion practices, their documented harms, and how they are being addressed globally – without campaigning, fundraising, or organisational affiliation.

 This website is not a service provider, legal adviser, NGO, or advocacy campaign.